iramirezc-sandbox/react/examples/custom-toolchain/README.md

 ## Purpose

-Understand how to create a React app using a custom toolchain (Babel & Webpack) from scratch without using the [Create React App](https://github.com/facebook/create-react-app).
+Understand how to create a React app using a custom toolchain (Babel & Webpack) from scratch without using [Create React App](https://github.com/facebook/create-react-app).

 ## Installation